-Dealing with an ex when you have children together can be difficult, especially when negative emotions are involved or you feel a desire to never see your former flame again.
+Dealing with an ex when you have children together can be difficult, especially when negative emotions are involved.
 Unfortunately, being a parent means putting your child's best interests above your own, and that means finding a way to form an amicable relationship with your ex as co-parents.
-Dr. Phil has advice for beginning this new relationship with your ex:

-Embracing the dos and don'ts helps considerably to normalize your children's lives.
 The key is for you and your ex to take the high road and truly make sacrifices for your children.
 It isn't only self-indulgent, but self-destructive for you to thrust your children in the middle of emotional crossfire.
-What's more, they simply don't want to hear it.
-I've talked to so many children in divorced homes who tell me they are so sick to death of listening to their parents complain and whine about each other that they could just scream.
-So don't be a tedious bore.
 You wanted children, and now you have them.
 The fact that your relationship didn't work out is unfortunate, but it's not their fault.

 If your ex simply won't get in the game, you must do so anyway.
 The only person you control is you.
 And if you do take the high road, in the long run, your children will admire you for it.
 The day will come when they'll look back and say, "My mother [or father] behaved with such class, dignity and respect that I can see how much he or she loved me and wanted peace and tranquility in my life.
 I'm so grateful for that gift."

 As hard as it may be, sit down with your ex and make a commitment to set boundaries about your new relationship as co-parents.

 - Never sabotage your child's relationship with the other parent.

 - Use your child as a pawn to get back at or hurt your ex.